tomasfn87/wa-tools/findPreviousOrNextTag/README.md

 `findFirstNextSiblingTag` receives two arguments:

 - `tagElement`: the __HTML tag__ that will be the search's starting point;
-- `tagName`: the name of tag that is meant to be found among the following sibling tags.
+- `tagName`: the name of the __HTML tag__ that is meant to be found among the following sibling tags.

 <br>